Central Institute of Agricultural Engineering, Bhopal: Agricultural Knowledge Management Unit

 AKMU is the management unit of CIAE on matters related to computers, networking and other areas of digital technology.
 It maintains the Information and Communication activities of the Institute through modern infrastructure and home developed and outsourced software.

 CAD cell

-CAD Cell is equipped with modern hardware and software to accommodate the design documentation needs of the institute.
-It is staffed by experienced personnel who oversee activities from production drawing to the stage of transfer of technology.
+CAD Cell is staffed by personnel who oversee activities from production drawing to the stage of transfer of technology.
 The cell also provides training facilities on Computer-Aided Design.

-Instrumentation cell

-The Instrumentation Cell of CIAE is equipped with modern equipment such as: